Domestic Partnership FAQs

-If you are a benefits-eligible faculty member, your partner and the child(ren) of your partner may be added to your medical, dental and vision insurance.
+If you are a benefits-eligible faculty member, your partner (registered on or before December 31, 2016) and the child(ren) of your partner may be added to your medical, dental and vision insurance.
 If you are eligible for the Laboratory School Tuition Remission, or the Faculty Child Scholarship, eligibility will extend to your Domestic Partner and/or the child(ren) of your Domestic Partner.
 Housing, gymnasium, and library privileges will also be extended.

-If you are a benefits-eligible staff member, your partner and the child(ren) of your partner may be added to your medical, dental and vision insurance.
+If you are a benefits-eligible staff member, your partner (registered on or before December 31, 2016) and the child(ren) of your partner may be added to your medical, dental and vision insurance.
 If you are eligible for Laboratory School or Staff Children at the College Tuition Programs, eligibility will extend to the child(ren) of your Domestic Partner.
 Domestic Partners and their child(ren) will also be entitled to housing, gymnasium, and library privileges.

-Faculty and staff may add Domestic Partners and their child(ren) to their coverage under the Maroon Plan, Maroon Savings Choice Plan, the University of Chicago Health Plan, HMO Illinois, the MetLife Dental Plans (Copay and PPO), and/or VSP Vision Plans (Base and Premier).
-Domestic Partners may also be covered under the Spouse/Partner Life Insurance and the University’s Personal Accident Insurance Plan.
+Faculty and staff may add Domestic Partners (registered on or before December 31, 2016) and their child(ren) to their coverage under the Maroon Plan, Maroon Savings Choice Plan, the University of Chicago Health Plan, HMO Illinois, the MetLife Dental Plans (Copay and PPO), and/or VSP Vision Plans (Base and Premier).
+Domestic Partners (registered on or before December 31, 2016) may also be covered under the Spouse/Partner Life Insurance and the University’s Personal Accident Insurance Plan.